Emerging markets decline amid escalating US-Iran tensions

 The Context

-- The ceasefire between the U.S. and Iran is reportedly on the brink of collapse.
+- The ceasefire between the US and Iran is reportedly on the brink of collapse.

 Takeaway